BentilAi/BentilAi/README.md

 I am a 22-year-old Investment Banker based in the 🇺🇸, and I am passionate about QuantFi, AI, Machine Learning, Investments, Private Equity & Venture Capital!

-- 🔭 Explore my thttps://tarishbentil.substack.com for more about my other passions! https://tarishbentil.substack.com
-- 🌱 I’m currently learning algorithmic trading with Python & R
+- I’m currently learning algorithmic trading with Python & R
-- 🤔 I’m looking for help with diving into AI & ML
-- 📫 How to reach me: The best way to reach me is through linkedin!
+- How to reach me: The best way to reach me is through linkedin!
-- ⚡ Fun fact: I enjoy learning things that many may find complex!
+- Fun fact: I enjoy learning things that many may find complex!

 <!--
 **BentilAi/BentilAi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.